-Compared to traditional Early Warning Systems (EWS), a key advantage of a news based sentiment index is its availability in real time at a daily frequency.
+Compared to traditional Early Warning Systems (EWS), a key advantage of a news based sentiment index is its availability in real-time at a daily frequency.
 This is especially relevant for emerging market countries in which macroeconomic data are available with more considerable lags and often subject to larger revisions than in advanced economies.

 Assessing its predictive ability, we find that the news sentiment index systemically improves GDP forecast over that of Consensus forecasts, both in panel and country by country regression framework.
 The reduction in Root Mean Square Error (RMSE) over our benchmark, is, on average, 12% but can be considerably more for some countries.
-The news sentiment index also improves the forecasting ability of traditional EWS model, both in fixed effect panel regressions and in country-by-country regressions.
+The news sentiment index also improves the forecasting ability of the traditional EWS model, both in fixed effect panel regressions and in country-by-country regressions.
 In particular, using the sentiment index, one could predict more accurately the sudden stops associated with the East Asian Crises of the late 1990s.

-In addition to contributing to a recent and fast-growing literature which relates information extracted from text to economic and financial variables, this project contributes to the early warning signal literature and shows that exploiting information in big data—in particular in the mass of news and articles—can help institutions anticipate extreme events.
+In addition to contributing to a recent and fast-growing literature which relates information extracted from text to economic and financial variables, this project contributes to the early warning signal literature and shows that exploiting information in big data — in particular in the mass of news and articles — can help institutions anticipate extreme events.

 An interactive visualization is available here.

-Research on this project was completed by Samuel Fraiberger, Postdoctoral Research Associate in the Network Science Institute.
+Samuel Fraiberger, Postdoctoral Research Associate, Network Science